freyjaredmond/Plasmodium-falciparum-pangenome/LiftOff/README.md

 ---

 ## GffCompare Analysis
-The frequency of GffCompare tracking codes was plotted using [`Plotting tracking codes`](Plotting%20tracking%20codes).
-The frequency of tracking codes was explored for all gene annotations as well as for gene annotations with valid ORFs using [`Filtering for valid ORF=1`](Filtering%20for%20valid%20ORF%3D1).
+The frequency of GffCompare tracking codes was plotted using [`Plotting tracking codes.py`](Plotting%20tracking%20codes.py).
+The frequency of tracking codes was explored for all gene annotations as well as for gene annotations with valid ORFs using [`Filtering for valid ORF=1.py`](Filtering%20for%20valid%20ORF%3D1.py).
 The results of this analysis can be found in [`Tracking_codes.tsv.tsv`](Tracking_codes.tsv.tsv) and [`Tracking_codes_orf1.tsv`](Tracking_codes_orf1.tsv).

 ---

 ## Protein Alignment
-To characterise genes that were not receiving exact matches between the original and lifted over annotations, pairwise protein alignment was carried out to determine sequence similarity using [`Protein Sequence Analysis`](Protein%20Sequence%20Analysis).
+To characterise genes that were not receiving exact matches between the original and lifted over annotations, pairwise protein alignment was carried out to determine sequence similarity using [`Protein Sequence Analysis.py`](Protein%20Sequence%20Analysis.py) for the 7G8-2019 and NF135.C10 genomes.
 The results can be found in the [`Protein Comparison`](Protein%20Comparison) folder.